aws/eks-anywhere/designs/full-cluster-lifecycle-api-cloudstack.md

 #### Limitation

-* We currently only supports k8s version < 1.24 on CloudStack
+* We currently only supports k8s version < 1.24 on CloudStack due to current capc version.

 ## Overview of Solution

-The EKS-A controller running in management cluster reconciles EKS-A CRDs, which fully manages workload clusters.
-[Detailed lifecycle diagram](https://github.com/aws/eks-anywhere/blob/4d307c6fe75075adadae38537d0f211c9142003e/designs/full-cluster-lifecycle-api.md#L55)
+The EKS-A controller running in management cluster fully manages workload clusters, including reconciling EKS-A CRDs and installing the CNI in the workload cluster.
+The CloudStack cluster reconciling flow is similar to [vsphere reconciler](images/cluster_reconcile.png) which watches resources (eg. CAPI objects) and use an event handler to enqueue reconcile requests in response to those events.

+In order to maintain same level of validations logic we currently run in CLI, we'll import validations into data validation and run time validation.
+* Data validation: Kubernetes offers validation webhook for CRDs which runs data validation before accepted by kube-api server.
+Data validations should be light and fast.
+* Run time validation: some validations require calling the CloudStack API, which is too heavy for the webhook.
+We will implement those validations in a separate datacenter reconciler.
+This flow is similar to [vSphere datacenter reconciler](https://github.com/aws/eks-anywhere/blob/main/designs/full-cluster-lifecycle-api.md?plain=1#L82)

-### CloudStack defaults
+### Defaults

+As part of the CLI logic, we set default values to some spec if they're missing from what customers provide, like [datacenter availability zone](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/api/v1alpha1/cloudstackdatacenterconfig_types.go#L216), which can be leveraged in mutation webhook.

+We don't want to modify the spec that customers have already specified.
+[Control lPlane Host Port](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator.go#L211) could be missing from what customers provide in control plane host, and the reconciler would set a default port when generating CAPI objects.

-We already have [SetDefaults](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/api/v1alpha1/cloudstackdatacenterconfig_types.go#L216) for datacenter, we can utilize it in its mutation webhook (need to create one).
-Cloudstack machine config doesn’t have machine config [default](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/providers/cloudstack/cloudstack.go#L162) values at this stage.
+CloudStack machine config doesn’t have default values at this stage.

-### Static/Data validation
+### Data validation

-CloudStack already has webhook for datacenter and machine config.
-We’ll reorganize validations, so keep static/data validations in webhook and keep validations need cmk in validator.
-The validator will be used in CloudStack provider, cluster reconciler and datacenter reconciler.
+In order to better sort out data validation and run time validation, we’ll reorganize validations in CLI.

-* Extract static/data validation from [validateDatacenterConfig](https://github.com/aws/eks-anywhere/blob/main/pkg/providers/cloudstack/validator.go#L60) and ValidateClusterMachineConfigs (https://github.com/aws/eks-anywhere/blob/main/pkg/providers/cloudstack/validator.go#L127) to datacenterConfig/machineConfig types, and called in webhook.
-The runtime validations stay in validator and will be called during reconcile.
+* Extract data validation from ValidateClusterMachineConfigs (https://github.com/aws/eks-anywhere/blob/main/pkg/providers/cloudstack/validator.go#L127) and called from webhook.
-* We have immutable fields validation in both webhook ([validateImmutableFieldsCloudStackMachineConfig](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/api/v1alpha1/cloudstackmachineconfig_webhook.go#L86) and provider ([validateMachineConfigImmutability](https://github.com/aws/eks-anywhere/blob/01cd1e7c3da0c6d87b2d85c4ac6e61f409091e9d/pkg/providers/cloudstack/cloudstack.go#L162)).
-There’re some gaps between two places so we’ll need to decide the final validation.
+* We have immutable fields validation in both webhook ([validateImmutableFieldsCloudStackMachineConfig](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/api/v1alpha1/cloudstackmachineconfig_webhook.go#L86) and provider [validateMachineConfigImmutability](https://github.com/aws/eks-anywhere/blob/01cd1e7c3da0c6d87b2d85c4ac6e61f409091e9d/pkg/providers/cloudstack/cloudstack.go#L162)).
+There’re some gaps between two places so we’ll need to decide the final immutable fields.
   * affinity group
   * [disk offering](https://github.com/aws/eks-anywhere/issues/5319)
-* [Validate k8s version](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/providers/cloudstack/cloudstack.go#L1371) and [set Default And Validate Contro lPlane Host Port](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator.go#L211) in cluster webhook.
+* We have [k8s version](https://github.com/aws/eks-anywhere/blob/ed4425dadb19600b4eb446d29b81f5c2441c16f6/pkg/providers/cloudstack/cloudstack.go#L1371) limitation due to capc version.
+This lightweight validation can be done in cluster webhook.

 ### Runtime Validation

-#### Validator Initialization
+#### Datacenter Reconciler

+We’ll have CloudStackDatacenterReconciler to validate and update corresponding status and failure message.

-* **How to read credential**
+#### How to read credential

-  The validator requires cloudstack credential to build cmk.
-Our current CLI reads credential from env, and has a validation that accept new credential but not allowing existing credential update.

-    1. (preferred) Read credentials from existing secrets.
-Customers would need to update k8s secrets object manually.
-Our [current mechanism](https://github.com/aws/eks-anywhere/blob/main/designs/cloudstack-multiple-endpoints.md?plain=1#L187)) doesn't allow users to update cluster and secrets at the same time as a safeguard.
-But for controller, users naturally can't perform those two operations at the same time, so it won't be a problem.
-    2. Read credentials from env.
-This the credentials are call captured as a single env var so there's limitation to only store one and hard to rotate.
+  The datacenter reconciler needs a validator with CloudStack credential to build cmk to talk to CloudStack API.
+The reconciler will retrieve the CloudStack credentials from secrets.
+These secrets are created by the CLI during the management cluster creation or added by customers.
+CloudStack supports multiple secrets by referring secret name and credential profile name.

+  CLI doesn't allow customers to [rotate credentials](https://github.com/aws/eks-anywhere/blob/main/designs/cloudstack-multiple-endpoints.md?plain=1#L187).
+Since reconciler reads credentials from secrets dynamically, customers are allowed to rotate secrets.

-* **Where to build validator**
+#### Where to build validator

   We can use the [validator factory](https://github.com/aws/eks-anywhere/blob/3c1fd0ff732641ed02137213863942403f59c320/pkg/providers/cloudstack/validator_registry.go#L25) to pass validatorRegistry to controller, so the validator is built in every reconcile loop.

-* **Datacenter Reconciler**

-  We’ll have CloudStackDatacenterReconciler to validate and update corresponding status and failure message.

-* **Cluster Reconciler**
+### Cluster Reconciler skeleton
 ```
 func (r *CloudstackReconciler) Reconcile(ctx context.Context, log logr.Logger, cluster *anywherev1.Cluster) (controller.Result, error) {
     log = log.WithValues("provider", "cloudstack")